 • Arm Swing: Ideally, arms should be bent at about 90 degrees and the hands lightly clasped.
 Your hands should naturally swing front to back around the waistband in a relaxed motion.
 The arms should avoid crossing the body, as doing so likely impacts safe running mechanics.

 Following a warm-up, stretch the loosened muscles to make them more flexible.
 Do dynamic stretches, or slow and controlled movements, rather than remaining still and holding them.
-Dynamic stretches may include arm circles, leg raises, hip rotations, and yoga poses.
+Dynamic stretches may include:

 If you can make yourself get up, tie up running shoes, and get out there consistently, all the power to you!
 But as in many aspects of life, a buddy system can assist in tying the shoes and crossing the finish line.

-A running partner can keep you motivated and accountable to wake up and run or tackle it following a long day.
+Running with a friend or another partner can keep you motivated and accountable.
 Local running groups and social media apps with users across the world can also fuel motivation while building connections with others.

-Eating enough is likewise as important.
-Restricting calories and nutrients will likely plummet energy levels and compromise a good run.
-A pre-workout snack can help fuel a run, keep blood sugars stable, and prevent against pesky post-exercise cravings.
+A pre-workout snack can help fuel a run, keep blood sugars stable, and prevent pesky post-exercise cravings.

 Consume at least 30 to 60 minutes before exercising to prevent an upset stomach and side stitches.
 Choose an easy-to-digest carb and protein such as a banana with peanut butter or cottage cheese and berries.